roshanlc/marks-mgmt-backend/README.md

 ## _Note: Donot merge with main.
 All development works should be merged to this `development` branch_

-This is the development branch.
+> This is the development branch.
 Create new branches from this one and merge to this after completion.

+### Necessary Tools
+ Make sure you have the following tools installed on your machine
+- Docker
+- Postman
+- Node
+- Vscode (extensions: Prettier, Prisma, Eslint, GitLens)

 ### Run